nrrb/noaa-gsod-data-munging/README.md

 # Unzip the data
 if [ -f "$year/gsod_$year.tar" ]; then
-echo "Unzipping the downloaded data."
+echo Unzipping the downloaded data.
     tar -xvf $year/gsod_$year.tar -C $year/
     rm $year/gsod_$year.tar
     for filename in `ls $year/*.gz`; do